clynwatts/clynwatts.github.io/_pages/about.md

   - /about.html
 ---

+I am a hydrologist and PhD candidate at UMass Amherst, and a reasearcher with Living Observatory .
+I study the role groundwater plays in freshwater wetland restorations in former cranberry bogs in southeastern Massachsuetts.
+We are answering questions around how water moves through these wetlands, and how flowpaths change in response to restoration and changing climate.
+I use a wide variety of tools to answer these questions, including isotope geochemistry, fiber-optic distributed temperature sensing, and thermal drone mapping.
+Broadly, my interestes include: surfacewater - groundwater interactions, temperature as a groundwater tracer, drones as tools in hydrology and goemorphology, land use history of kettle hole peatlands.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website